 By seamlessly connecting these teams we are able to create a robust and risk-aware framework.
 Portfolio construction sits at the heart of this as the asymmetry of returns in credit demands a systematic approach to security selection and portfolio allocation.
-We use portfolio construction to drive persistent alpha through the credit cycle.
+We use portfolio construction to drive returns through the credit cycle.

-Chief Investment Officer, Credit
+Chief Investment Officer, Liquid Markets

-Global Head of High Yield
+Head of Credit

-Head of UK Investment Grade Credit
+Global Head of Investment Grade Credit

-Head of Liability Driven Credit
+Head of Global Buy-and-Maintain Credit